Aerial view of Chicago housing

 Notable Reports

-Reports from the last decade or two that capture a particular issue, moment in time, or have been especially influential in shaping housing advocacy and policy in Chicago.
+This section includes reports from the last decade or two that capture a particular issue, moment in time, or have been especially influential in shaping housing advocacy and policy in Chicago.

 Energy Efficiency